The European Commission

 The European Youth Portal offers European and national information and opportunities that are of interest to young people who are living, learning and working in Europe.
 It provides information in 28 languages.

-To access the European Youth Portal, go to: http://europa.eu/youth/.
-For more information on Eurodesk, go to: https://www.eurodesk.eu.
+To access the European Youth Portal, please go to: http://europa.eu/youth/.
+For more information on Eurodesk, please go to: https://www.eurodesk.eu.

 Otlas – the partner finding tool for organisations in the youth field